 Under unusual circumstances, when a small portion of a course cannot be completed by the last day of class, students may request, in writing, an incomplete grade, or 'l'.
 If approved, the student will be given up to 6 weeks to complete the coursework, or the 'l' grade will be changed to an 'F'.
 Incomplete grades may not be extended beyond 6 weeks without the approval of the Associate Dean and Dean.
 For students at risk of dismissal, coursework and the grade change must be completed and submitted by the 6-week deadline or the drop/add deadline of the next semester, whichever comes first.
-The Incomplete Grade Request and Extension of Incomplete Grade Request forms can be obtained from the registrar.
+The Incomplete Grade Completion Contract and Request for Extension of Incomplete Grade forms can be obtained from the Registrar's Office through the Electronic signature software.
 Students are expected to initiate contact with their instructors to arrange for timely completion of outstanding work.
 Instructors may require periodic progress reports.